 Improper filter maintenance is the most common cause of inadequate heating or cooling performance.
-Filters should be cleaned (permanent) or replaced (disposable) every two months or as required.
-When replacing a filter, it must be replaced with a filter of the same type and size.
+Filters should be cleaned (permanent) or replaced (disposable) as required.

 FILTER REMOVAL

 Depending on the installation, differing filter arrangements can be applied.
 Filters can be installed in either the central return register or a side panel external filter rack (upflow only).
 A media air filter or electronic air cleaner can be used as an alternate filter.
 Follow the filter sizes given in the Recommended Minimum Filter size table to ensure proper unit performance.